Cloudify-PS/cloudify-training-labs/blueprints/README.md

 *   To the `my_app` node:
     * Add a relationship where the target is the `web_server` node, and the type is `app_contained_in_apache`.

-### Add inputs
+### Add blueprint inputs

-1. Add an input for the Apache listening port.
+1. Add a blueprint input for the Apache listening port.
 The input name should be `apache_listening_port`, the type should be `integer`, with no default.
 2. Change the `web_server` node so the value of the `port` property is taken from the `apache_listening_port` input.

 ### Add a property reference